GTK-lab/SpliCeAT/de_analysis/README.md

 - g

 ## Required input
-The `ds_detection` and `augment_transcriptome` pipelines should have been run and the following output files will be used in this step:
+The `ds_detection` and `augment_transcriptome` steps should have been run and the following output files will be used in this step:
 ```
 results
 └── augmented_transcriptome